-The purpose of this study was to bridge the gap between a first principle microscopic model of detonation and bulk hydrodynamical theories.
+The purpose of this study was to bridge the gap between a first-principle microscopic model of detonation and bulk hydrodynamical theories.
 The first task was to obtain a stable detonation wave independent of initial conditions.
 For this task we constructed a reactive molecular crystal model characterized by pair potentials.
 The equilibrium properties of the crystal are typical.
-It is stable at low temperatures and melts at temperatures which scale with the binding energy.
+It is stable at low temperatures and melts at temperatures that scale with the binding energy.
 The model crystal also possesses linear elastic waves.
 The detonation potential was added by making the molecule metastable to dissociation releasing a significant amount of energy.
 The model fulfilled the expectations and a stable detonation wave was identified.

 Further analysis, which compared the results obtained in the simulations to hydrodynamical theory, revealed a puzzling picture.
 The detonation wave did not have the characteristics of the common solutions of the ZND model.
-Some of the differences are:
+Some of the differences are the following:

-- The compression at the shock front was minor. - The chemical reaction coincided with the shock front. - The shock velocity was supersonic with respect to the burnt material left behind.
+(1) The compression at the shock front was minor.

+(2) The chemical reaction coincided with the shock front.

+(3) The shock velocity was supersonic with respect to the burnt material left behind.

-Searching for a meeting point with hydrodynamical theory, we conclude that the phenomena we observed in the MD simulation is a weak detonation.
+Searching for a meeting point with hydrodynamical theory, we conclude that the phenomenon we observed in the MD simulation is a weak detonation.
 Weak detonation is a possible hydrodynamical solution in which the shock wave is supersonic with respect to the material left behind.
-Zeldovich argues that such solutions are unattainable for substances that are initially inert.
-The characteristics of the observed detonation wave fit the definition of weak detonation.
-Then why is this solution attainable?
+The characteristics of weak detonations are different from normal detonations: The weak detonation velocity is higher, and the pressure after completion of the reaction is smaller than in the normal detonation case.
+Also, in weak detonations there is no compression of the material before the reaction.
+Zel'dovich argues that such solutions are usually unattainable for substances that are initially inert [8].
+However, he points out that weak detonations might occur if the chemical reaction would start in the initial state without preliminary heating of the substance by the shock wave [40].
+Dremin states that if self-ignition occurs at a pressure lower than the CJ pressure, a weak detonation wave is observed [41].